All You Need To Know About Polypropylene

 - Safe because it is non-toxic, and can be used in both medicine and daily life

 4.2.
-Cons of Polypropylene:
+Cons

 - Having a high coefficient of thermal expansion, PP is difficult to apply to applications requiring high heat resistance